tonysla/web-scraping-with-cheerio.js/README.md

 # Cheerio.js: Web scraping with cheerio.js
 This repository is about collecting data, web scraping, using cheerio.js &amp; also collecting data from usajobs.gov api using node.js and request.

+## Preparations
+* Create a folder in your preferred directory

 ## Installation
 cheerio.js requires installation of node.js.
 Go to nodejs webpage, download and follow instructions for installation.